NASA-IMPACT/veda-config/docs/NETLIFY_CMS.md

 #### Behind the scene

+Think of configuration UI (Netlify CMS) as a thin wrapper on top of Git flow.
 When the post is saved, PR with the new change is generated to staging branch automatically by Netlify.
 You can treat it like other PRs.

 ![Example PR generated through Netlify CMS](./media/example-pr-netlify-cms.png)